How to clean a pizza oven: a foolproof guide for cleaning brick, portable and mixed-fuel models

 How to keep your pizza oven clean between uses

-If you're the type of cleaner who keeps to their daily habits to keep your home clean and tidy you'll probably want to clean your oven in between uses.
+If you're the type of cleaner who keeps to their daily habits to keep your home clean and tidy, you'll probably want to clean your oven in between uses.
 Should this be the case, there are a few steps you can take to keep your oven maintained from week to week.

 Olivia Young, cleaning expert and product development scientist at Astonish, lists several ways to look after your oven.
-She says it's important to remove food residue immediately whilst it's warm with either a spatula or pizza oven burn and also make sure you're removing the ash when it begins to build up too much.
+She says it's important to remove food residue immediately whilst it's warm with either a spatula or pizza oven brush, and also make sure you're removing the ash when it begins to build up too much.
 Whilst a little bit of ash can enhance the flavour of your pizza, too much can obstruct the airflow.

 When your pizza oven isn't being used, Francesca suggests buying a waterproof cover for it.
-She stresses the importance of choosing one that is custom-designed to fit your model of the oven as the snug fit will ensure it's fully protected from the elements.
+She stresses the importance of choosing one that is custom-designed to fit your model of the oven, as the snug fit will ensure it's fully protected from the elements.

 Olivia has worked in both formulation science and analytical science for over three years, testing and designing household products from scratch.
 She now works at cleaning brand Astonish where she is based in the on-site lab testing and creating products to ensure they work effectively.